Coding Tricks

 To set a default font, add the line font-family: Arial, Helvetica, sans-serif; in the body area of your CSS.
 This will set the default font as Arial and a fallback font of Helvetica for any inbox that doesn't have Arial available.
 It is always suggested you include a back-up font.
 Note: If any section of your template has specific fonts applied to a table or span, you will want to remove those font-family styles as well before saving.
 You can try to add other defaults here such as font color, line-height, letter-spacing, font-size, etc. which will apply where no other formatting is overwriting the defaults (i.e. no section in the template or email has conflicting formatting on it which will overwrite the template default).
 However, not all inboxes will support these.

 If you are attempting to use a Google Font, you would also need to add the Google code for that font into the head section as well.
-You can find more about this here.
+This should be placed inside the head tags near the top of your template code.
+NOTE: If you have separately applied a different font to any area of the template (or do so inside any editable areas within an email using this template) that will overwrite this default.

 Using an Accordion Menu on Landing Pages